 The most common cardiovascular diseases in women

-- Atherosclerosis, without a doubt, is the most common disease among women.
+Atherosclerosis, without a doubt, is the most common disease among women.
 This is due, first of all, to clusters of adipose tissue and cholesterol, which gradually clog the arteries responsible for transporting blood to the heart.
-Over time, these arteries do not just become rigid, but they practically do not have
+Over time, these arteries do not just become rigid, but they practically do

 What are the symptoms of women?